 State Description Defer-Deallocate The local program has requested to deallocate the conversation after a sync point operation has completed; that is, it issued a Deallocate call with deallocate_type set to CM_DEALLOCATE_SYNC_LEVEL and sync_level set to CM_SYNC_POINT, or it issued a Send_Data call with send_type set to SEND_AND_DEALLOCATE, deallocate_type set to CM_DEALLOCATE_SYNC_LEVEL, and sync_level set to CM_SYNC_POINT.
 The conversation will not be deallocated until a successful sync point operation takes place.
+Sync-Point The local program issued a Receive call and was given a return_code of CM_OK and a status_received of CM_TAKE_COMMIT.
+After a successful sync point operation, the conversation will return to Receive state.
+Sync-Point-Send The local program issued a Receive call and was given a return_code of CM_OK and a status_received of CM_TAKE_COMMIT_SEND.
+After a successful sync point operation, the conversation will be placed in Send state.
+Sync-Point-Deallocate The local program issued a Receive call and was given a return_code of CM_OK and a status_received of CM_TAKE_COMMIT_DEALLOCATE.
+After a successful sync point operation, the conversation will be deallocated and placed in Reset state.

-Table 10.
+Table 7.
 Additional Conversation States for Protected Conversations (continued)